 Don't forget about our collection of free resources and ready made templates, designed to help you run creative and engaging joint projects on global themes.

 Having an equity based relationship is crucial.
 Discussion and learning should always be two-way and reciprocal, with both schools contributing equally.

 Sustaining a partnership needs to feel like a two-way street.
 We advise that it's a good idea to talk about your expectations around timescales therefore from the very start.

 When communication fails, there are many factors that can be at play.
 Don't assume your partner is no longer interested; try to find a way to pick up the conversation again.
 For example, if you feel priorities are slipping, you could arrange a catch-up with your partner school to remind yourself of your joint objectives, share feedback and/or concerns, and explore how to get the most out of working together.

 And remember, communication doesn't always have to be through one person i.e. your coordinator.
 Planning in regular opportunities for discussion between teachers and/or pupils is another way of keeping momentum.
 This also facilitates a more sustainable and fruitful school partnership overall.

 Download guide below for other tools you can use to aid communication.

 Apply for funding

-While reciprocal visits are suspended during global travel restrictions, you can still partner with other schools through Connecting Classrooms through Global Learning, conduct project work and apply for a travel grant to use once restrictions are lifted.
+While reciprocal visits are suspended during global travel restrictions, you can still partner with other schools through Connecting Classrooms through Global Learning, conduct project work and apply for an online partnership grant or travel grant to use once restrictions are lifted.

 Wondering what happens during a visit?
 Watch our video to hear two UK based teachers share highlights of their visit to a partner school in Sierra Leone: